 - Sea salt and freshly ground black pepper to taste;

-- Cut the roasting chicken into pieces.
+- Cut the whole chicken into pieces.
 Divide it into two thighs, two drums, two wings and two breasts.

-- In a large saucepan over a medium heat, melt the cooking fat.
-Once melted, add in the chicken pieces and cook until golden brown on all sides.
+- In a large saucepan placed over a medium heat, melt the cooking fat.
+Add in the chicken pieces and cook until golden brown on all sides.
 Remove the chicken and put aside until later.

 - Add the onions to the same saucepan and cook in the remaining juices.
 Once they have sauteed and begun to brown, add the garlic and cook for a few minutes together.